Assam and oolong tea are two types of tea that originate from different regions and have unique flavors and characteristics.

 Comparison

 The key difference between Assam and oolong tea is the way they are processed.
-Black teas like Assam are fully fermented, which results in a darker, malty tasting tea, while oolong teas are only partially fermented.
-This gives oolong tea a unique flavor profile that is thought to be somewhere between black tea and green tea.
+Black teas like Assam are fully oxidized, which results in a darker, malty tasting tea, while oolong teas are only partially oxidized.